 What is River Parks Authority?

 River Parks Authority is a public trust authority created to develop and maintain the public park lands along the Arkansas River in Tulsa County.
-In Tulsa, there are three separate public park agencies: River Parks Authority, the City of Tulsa Parks Department, and the Tulsa County Park Department.
+In Tulsa, there are three separate public park agencies that operate independently of one another: River Parks Authority, the City of Tulsa Parks Department, and the Tulsa County Park Department.

-Park land controlled by the Authority is governed by Title 26, the City of Tulsa’s Parks Ordinance.
-If needed, the Authority may also approve and post additional rules to govern activity in certain areas of the park, such as the 41st Street Plaza, Turkey Mountain, and River West Festival Park.
-Most of River Parks falls under the enforcement jurisdiction of the Tulsa Police Department, except some portions of the M.K.&T. (Katy) Tulsa – Sand Springs Trail.
+Park land controlled by the Authority is governed by Title 26 of the Tulsa Revised Ordinances.
+Under Title 26, the Authority’s Board may also adopt additional rules to govern activity that is unique to River Parks.
+Most of River Parks falls under the enforcement jurisdiction of the Tulsa Police Department, except some portions of the M.K. & T. (Katy) Tulsa – Sand Springs Trail.

 • Curfew is 11 p.m. to 5 a.m. in all areas of River Parks